Skip to content

 Debug logging is VERY verbose.
 Thus, be sure to turn off (Disabled) debug level logging as soon as you have captured your diagnostics.
 In addition, the debug logging is reset to Disabled when you restart the application server.

-Debug level messages are not shown MANAGE > System Log, nor is it part of the download there.
+Debug level messages are not shown Manage > System Log, nor is it part of the download there.
 Instead, when you enable debug logging, those messages are written to the Tomcat server logs on the application server machine.
 You may find these in the installation directory at

 /data/logs/tomcat/